Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Hachi-Hachi sets will include additional tokens for tracking things such as the field multiplier, *mizuten*, and *ginmi*, along with pots for holding payments.
 Again, none of these items are strictly necessary.

 ## Number of Players
 As with other hanafuda fishing games, Hachi-Hachi only supports having two or three active players in each round.
 Other players may participate in the game, but at the beginning of each round, it must be determined who will play, and who will drop out.

+This is done via a kind of 'auction' vaguely reminscient of the bidding phases found in western trick-taking games like Bridge, albeit much simpler.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}